aaroncronin/drink-maker/README.md

 ## User Stories

 1. as non-registered user, I can register a new account with the site
-2. as a user, I can log in to the site
+2. as a non-registered or registered user, I can see cocktails I can make by entering liquors and other ingredients I have in my house
-3. as a user, I can select the number of cards I want to play with
+3. as a non-registered or registered user, I can view a drink's details, such as ingredients and instructions on how to make
-4. as a user, I can select the number of cards required for a match
+4. as a registered user, I can sign in to my account
-5. as a user, I can select the category of pictures to be disiplayed on the cards
+5. as a signed in user, I can save drinks I like to my account
-6. as a user, I can play the memory game
-7. as a user, I can view the stats for the current game I am playing
-8. as a user, I can view my overall stats, which are accumulated from all the games I have played
+6. as a signed in user, I can view my saved drinks

 ## Research Topics